If you are a fan of Parrots like me, you look forward to those moments when you get to make a new Parrot friend.

 Unlike a dog or cat that may respond to a new person right away, birds can sometimes require a little extra effort on our part.
 Birds are often a bit nervous about meeting a stranger.
 Here are some things you can do to help them to be more comfortable when you are getting to know them.

-5. Watch his body language.
+Watch his body language.
 When you show the Parrot the special treat or item you have for him, watch how the bird responds.
 If he leans towards you he is saying he would very much like to accept your gift.
-If he leans away he might be saying he is not sure he is ready to make friends right now.
-If he is not ready, you can always try again later.
+If he leans away he might be saying he is not sure he is ready to make friends right now and if he is not ready, you can always try again later.

 This way you don’t have to get too close to the bird’s beak.
 This is so you can be extra sure the bird is ready for the treat.
 Sometimes when we get too close or offer the item to fast, a bird might respond by biting.